bsphair/DMV-Tech-Companies/README.md

-# MVA Tech Companies
+# DMV Tech Companies

-This is a list of tech companies in the Maryland-Virginia-DC (MVA) region.
+This is a list of tech companies in the DC-Maryland-Virginia (DMV) region.
 To make an update, please update the csv file and submit a pull request.

 Last updated: June 12, 2019